Deutsch

 CheckStatus.bat file information

-The process known as npcapwatchdog belongs to software Npcap or Npcap OEM or npcap.org or npcap.com or www.npcap.org by .
+The process known as npcapwatchdog belongs to software Npcap or Npcap OEM or npcap.org or www.npcap.org or npcap.com by .

 The program has a visible window.
-It is not a Windows system file.
+The process has no file description.
 Windows Task Scheduler starts this process at a specific time.
-There is no information about the author of the file.
+CheckStatus.bat is not a Windows core file.
 CheckStatus.bat appears to be a compressed file.
 Therefore the technical security rating is 64% dangerous; but you should also compare this rating with the user reviews.

 Uninstalling this variant: You can do the following: